penguinbeam/tort-temp/README.md

 Init scripts for auto start of supervisor can be found here: https://github.com/Supervisor/initscripts

+There is one in etc/init.d/supervisor to copy to /etc/init.d/supervisor if you want.

-Once suitable script is placed in /etc/init.d/supervisor and is executable:
+Once suitable script is placed in /etc/init.d/supervisor and is executable (check permissions!):

 `chkconfig supervisor on`